 Early Notables of the Arlene family (pre 1700)

-Notables of this surname at this time include: Hugh Herland (1330-1411), a 14th-century medieval English carpenter, the chief carpenter to King Richard II, best known pieces is the hammer-beam roof at Westminster Hall, regarded as one of the greatest carpentry achievements of the time, worked for William of Wykeham at New...
-Another 71 words (5 lines of text) are included under the topic Early Arlene Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of this surname at this time include: Hugh Herland (1330-1411), a 14th-century medieval English carpenter, the chief carpenter to King Richard II, best known pieces is the hammer-beam roof at Westminster Hall, regarded as one of the greatest carpentry achievements of the time, worked for William of Wykeham at New College, Oxford (c.
+1384), commissioned by royalty to work on...

 Migration of the Arlene family to Ireland